markets/awesome-ruby/.github/PULL_REQUEST_TEMPLATE.md

 **Thanks for contributing to Awesome Ruby!
-Please take a look at the [contribution guidelines and quality standard](https://github.com/markets/awesome-ruby/blob/master/CONTRIBUTING.md) first and :scissors: remove this line.**
+Please take a look 👀 at the [contribution guidelines and quality standard](https://github.com/markets/awesome-ruby/blob/master/CONTRIBUTING.md) first and ✂️ remove this line.**

 ## Project